biocatchltd/yellowbox/docs/subclasses.rst

     the containers to docker virtual networks using :meth:`connect` and :meth:`disconnect`.

-    :param containers: A sequence of docker ``Container`` objects, relevant for the service.
-The containers can come both stopped and started.
+    :param containers: A sequence of docker container objects, relevant for the service.
+The containers may be either stopped or started.
-    :type containers: Sequence[:class:`docker.Container<docker.models.containers.Container>`]
+    :type containers: :class:`~collections.abc.Sequence`\[:class:`docker.Container<docker.models.containers.Container>`\]

     :param bool remove: Set :attr:`remove`